Read time: 4 minutes

 In order to create an effective loss prevention plan, and prevent inventory shrinkage, it’s important to understand the major factors that lead to it in the first place.
 Theft, as detailed below, is the most significant factor of inventory shrinkage for CPG brands and the retail industry at large.
 It should be noted, however, that there are numerous other culprits that can impact shrink, outside of bad intentions.

 The following lists the 5 major reasons why inventory shrinkage can happen:

 It begins by having total visibility.
 The loss of inventory can be prevented by implementing effective, scalable inventory control procedures, aided by software—rather than spreadsheets—that provides a 360-degree view of inventory across all warehouse locations in real time.
-In fact, inventory management methods that results in a reduction of inventory shrinkage begins with having the right platform with which to run your supply chain.
+In fact, inventory management methods that result in a reduction of inventory shrinkage begin with having the right platform with which to run your supply chain.
 The benefits of the right software should be robust: